Information-Theoretic Bayesian Optimization for Bilevel Optimization Problems: Bilevel Optimization via Lower-Bound based Joint Entropy Search

 Let $K$ be the number of samplings of $\Omega$.
 In a variety of contexts of information-theoretic BO \citep[e.g.,][]{Wang2017-Max}, the superior performance has been repeatedly shown with small $K$ settings (e.g., $10$).
 After obtaining $K$ samples of $\Omega$, the Monte-Carlo approximation of \eq{eq:ELB-decompose} can be calculated for any $(\*x,\*\theta)$ (Note that these $K$ samples are reused during the acquisition function optimization without regenerating for each candidate $(\*x,\*\theta)$).
 Since \eq{eq:ELB-decompose} contains $\*\theta^*(\*x)$, the maximization of the approximate \eq{eq:ELB-decompose} is also bilevel optimization, for which gradient-based methods can also be applied through the implicit function theorem (details are also in Appendix~\ref{app:gradient}).
+The outline of the algorithm of BLJES is illustrated in Algorithm~\ref{alg:BLJES}.